Superstars (British TV programme): 1978 – Freeport, Bahamas

 With the Superstars franchise nearing its zenith of popularity, the World Championship returned in 1978 with a 12-man field consisting of the national champions from Canada, Australia and New Zealand, the top three finishers from the 1977 European Superstars final, and the top five from the 1978 US National Championship.
 Completing the line-up was the returning champion, Bob Seagren.

 Though the 1977 runner-up Kjell Isaksson was missing (he would not compete in Superstars again until 1980), Europe was strongly represented by Jean-Paul Coche, Keith Fielding and Ties Kruize, while Wayne Grimditch, Greg Pruitt and Dwight Stones (who could famously jump up the 10-feet high obstacle course wall in one stride) represented the US.
 It was the Canadian champion however, Brian Budd, who would completely dominate the contest, and World Superstars for the next three years.

-Budd was a strong all-round athlete, his soccer training covering swimming, running, bike racing and gym work.
+Budd was multifaceted as an athlete, his soccer training covering swimming, running, bike racing and gym work.
 He also understood that the key to winning Superstars was to win as many points as possible in the events you were good at, and to hold on for as many points as possible in the others.
 He turned out to be nearly unbeatable in the gym, half-mile race and the swimming, and more than competent in cycling and rowing.
 In 1978 he won 44 points from these five events alone, ten points more than he needed to become World Champion.